Medically reviewed by Drugs.com. Last updated on Jun 15, 2020.

 Hypotension/shock: Treatment of shock which persists after adequate fluid volume replacement; severe hypotension

-Hypotension from hypovolemia except as an emergency measure to maintain coronary and cerebral perfusion until volume could be replaced; mesenteric or peripheral vascular thrombosis unless it is a lifesaving procedure; during anesthesia with cyclopropane (not available in US) or halothane (not available in US) anesthesia
+Canadian labeling: Additional contraindications (not in US labeling): Hypotension from hypovolemia except as an emergency measure to maintain coronary and cerebral perfusion until volume could be replaced; mesenteric or peripheral vascular thrombosis unless it is a lifesaving procedure; during anesthesia with cyclopropane or halothane anesthesia.

 Note: Dose is stated in terms of norepinephrine base.